invadium/rebasic.mix/README.md

 HELP
 ```

-Or get help on particular command or function:
+Or get help on a particular command or function:
 ```
 HELP ABS
 ```